slyon/ubuntu-maintainers-handbook/PackageFixing.md

 https://salsa.debian.org/ssh-team/openssh/commit/d4181e15b03171d1363cd9d7a50b209697a80b01

-Either way, you should also mention the Salsa link in the fixed-up bug report, and possibly include it in your fix commit message.
+Either way, you should also mention the Salsa link in the fixed-up bug report, and you should also include it in your fix commit message.

 Since we can't push new versions of packages to previous Ubuntu releases, you'll need to backport the fix by copying what Debian did into a new commit